SJMcMahonLab/RadSigBench/README.md

-# Radiosensitivity_signatures_review
+# RadSigBench

-Instructions for using code associated with “A Framework for Benchmarking Functional Genomics Signatures of Cancer Cell Radiosensitivity”
+Instructions for using code associated with “RadSigBench: A Framework for Benchmarking Functional Genomics Signatures of Cancer Cell Radiosensitivity”
 Authors: John O’Connor, Ian Overton, and Stephen McMahon

 ## 1.1	Summary